 In the storm, lean into Jesus.
 He can, He will, and He IS bringing you through your storm into a great calm.

-What you need to DO when you’re facing a challenge?
+What you need to DO when you’re overcoming a challenge?

 One practice that has helped me immensely when I’m facing a hard and challenging time is to use journaling to release my fears and pray over specific challenges.

-Now take the time to list out by hand all of those challenges.
+Now take the time to list out by hand all of those challenges you are facing.
 Whether this is three lines or three paragraphs or three pages.
 Fill up your page with your fears, anxieties, doubts– describe in detail your storm and your honest feelings about it.

-(You can find many promises of God in my Bible study 30 Days to Claiming the Promises of God and I teach a how to use Scripture journaling, speaking life, and worship to build your faith as you focus on God’s promises not on your storm.
+You can find many of God’s promises in my Bible study 30 Days to Claiming the Promises of God and I teach a how to use Scripture journaling, speaking life, and worship to build your faith as you focus on God’s promises not on your storm.